DataDog/documentation/content/tracing/setup_basic/java.md

 | Jax-RS Annotations      | JSR311-API |
 | Spring-Web              | 4.0+       |

+Web Framework tracing provides:

+* Timing HTTP request to response
+* Tags for the HTTP request (status code, method, etc)
+* Error and stacktrace capturing
+* Linking work created within a web request
+* Distributed Tracing

 *Note:* Many application servers are Servlet compatible, such as Tomcat, Jetty, Websphere, Weblogic, etc.
 Also, frameworks like Spring Boot and Dropwizard inherently work because they use a Servlet compatible embedded application server.

 Don't see your desired web frameworks?
 We're continually adding additional support, [check with our team][2] to see if we can help.

 #### Networking Frameworks

-Networking tracing provides:

-* Timing request to response
-* Tags for the request (e.g. response code)
-* Error and stacktrace capturing
-* Distributed Tracing

 `dd-java-agent` includes support for automatically tracing the following networking frameworks.